 What are your big dreams for your garden and land?

 If there is one thing I’m never short on, its ideas. 🙂 We have 8.5 acres with tons of potential.
-I’d love to revamp and add to our existing orchard, expand the garden, get chickens, add bee hives, build a barn, replace all energy sources with renewables (wind, solar, etc.), add more trees, and build a fun relaxation/play spot at the creek in the back of our property.
+I’d love to revamp and add to our existing orchard, expand the garden, get chickens, add bee hives, build a barn, replace all energy sources with renewables (wind, solar, etc.) with advice from the best energy Companies Calgary, add more trees, and build a fun relaxation/play spot at the creek in the back of our property.

 How do you feel gardening coincides with your gorgeous home?